tspnetwork/tspdocs/content/docs/protocol/tsp-cli/single-node.md

 ### Keyring backend options

 The instructions above include commands to use `test` as the `keyring-backend`.
 This is an unsecured keyring that doesn't require entering a password and should not be used in production.
 Otherwise, TSP supports using a file or OS keyring backend for key storage.
-To create and use a file stored key instead of defaulting to the OS keyring, add the flag `--keyring-backend file` to any relevant command and the password prompt will occur through the command line.
+To create and use a file stored key instead of defaulting to the OS keyring, add the flag --keyring-backend file` to any relevant command and the password prompt will occur through the command line.
 This can also be saved as a CLI config option with:

 ```
 tspd config keyring-backend file
 ```

-tip
+{{< callout type="info" >}}
 For more information about the Keyring and its backend options, click [here](/docs/protocol/concepts/keyring).
+{{< /callout >}}

 ### Enable Tracing